top of page

 Literacy in Media Awards Judges

-This site preserves the history and honorees of the Literacy in Media Awards, held annually in Los Angeles from 1999 through 2007, honoring excellence in media for depictions of literacy and the importance of reading and writing.
+This site is a work-in-progress that preserves the history of the Literacy in Media Awards, held annually in Los Angeles from 1999 through 2007, honoring excellence in media for depictions of literacy and the importance of reading and writing.

-The Literacy Network of Greater Los Angeles, a 501c3 nonprofit, created and produced this red carpet event, launching it in the auditorium of the Los Angeles Times at 1 Times Mirror Square in Downtown Los Angeles on September 8, 1999.
+The Literacy Network of Greater Los Angeles, a 501c3 nonprofit, created and produced this red carpet event, launching it in the Los Angeles Times Auditorium at 1 Times Mirror Square in Downtown Los Angeles on September 8, 1999.

 Literacy in Media Awards US Dept of Education Award